symfony/symfony-docs/http_client.rst

 .. tip::

     The HTTP client is interoperable with many common HTTP client abstractions in PHP.
-You can also use any of these abstractions to profit from autowirings.
+You can also use any of these abstractions to benefit from autowiring.
     See `Interoperability`_ for more information.

 Configuration